SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 As mentioned earlier, you can run this app in a number of different contexts.
 It's useful to go through each of these contexts to gain some familiarity and also to understand what's similar and what's different.

+> For everything that follows, the assumption is that you're in this directory (i.e. where this `README.md` file is) when invoking commands, unless otherwise explicitly stated.

 ### Locally

 You can run the app locally.
 Try this first.
 After moving to the app's directory (`router/`), install the module dependencies, and then start the app up: